wrr/drop/README.md

   from host, other devices are not exposed by default.
 * Mounts `/etc`, `/usr`, `/bin`, `/lib`, `/lib32`, `/lib64`, `/sbin`
   from host in read-only mode.
+* For sandboxed processes that have terminal passed as stdin, stdout or stderr, allocates new pseudoterminal in the sandbox and forwards input and output data between this pseudoterminal and the original terminal device from the host.

 Drop environments with the same id:
 * share environment-specific home dir and (less importantly)